 You can join in by:

-If you run a holiday programme, why not make Friday 17 April Bring a Bat Day.
 Go for a nature walk, hunt for trees that would make great bat roosts, hang up your DIY bats, and share where they are online.
+Why not hosting a “bat‑tastic” morning tea, or read bat stories to your tamariki?

 Watch this Forest & Bird video about long-tailed bats in Aotearoa New Zealand, including rare footage of bats flying and a map with pekapeka populations.
 It was created as part of our national advocacy for native bats and their habitats.

-Download and share KCC's bat-focused Wild Things magazine (issue 157) with your tamariki or mokopuna.
+Download and share KCC's bat-focused Wild Things magazine (Issue 157) with your tamariki or mokopuna.

 Learn about Forest & Bird's nationally significant Te Hoiere bat recovery project and make a donation.